What will you learn in this course?

-Week 4: Leadership, communication and climate change
+Week 4: Leadership and communication in a climate change context

 This week focus on leadership and communication.
 We will look at some starting points for leadership, learn about psychological barriers to change and ways to communicate.
 The week finishes with laying the ground work for your leadership plan.

 Week 5: Strategies for change: where your work begins